Protect the North Cascades

 Together, we can win

-We're working to show Congress broad support from citizens, businesses and recreationists across the state for protecting the North Cascades.
-By taking action online, you can join our growing call to protect these precious forests and wilderness habitats.
+We're working to show Congress broad support from citizens, businesses, and recreationists across the state for protecting the North Cascades.

 - 200,000 acres of forest in the North Cascades, including critical habitat for wildlife, are at risk of mining and clearcutting.
 We're working to protect these forests for good.